-Tatiana Calderón is the test and reserve driver for Alfa Romeo F1 team and driver for Richard Mille Racing Team.
+Tatiana Calderón is an IndyCar driver currently racing for AJ Foyt Racing, having previously been test and reserve driver for the Alfa Romeo F1 team and driver for Richard Mille Racing Team.
 Calderón was part of the first all-female driver lineup to compete in Le Mans this year with Richard Mille Racing Team, finishing 13th overall.

 Her journey follows a successful career karting in Columbia and North America, where she became the first woman to be a champion of a national American karting series in 2008.